Updated March 18, 2023

-Introduction to Hashing Function in PHP?
+Introduction to Hashing Function in PHP

-How Hashing Function Works and its Syntax?
+How does Hashing Function works?

 PHP is a server-side programming language and its major role is it has to process the back-end functionality required for a particular application.
 In this process, authentication plays a vital role as vulnerabilities can exploit the data easily.
 One way of securing the data is to store it in the database in its original form but this could lead to a situation where the intruder/unauthorized person can take the data easily and it can be compromised.
 This situation can be easily handled by using Hashing functions.